-I know you’re incredibly busy so thank you for taking time to get involved in this interview for our readers.
+I know you’re incredibly busy so thank you for taking the time to get involved in this interview for my readers.

 I thought of you recently as I have been looking at whether to get into the buy-to-let market or more passive investments like real estate investment trusts – I wrote about this in my buy-to-let or buy REITs post.

 So, I thought it would be great to hear your thoughts on the London property market.
 Let’s jump straight into this with my first question.

 1.Can you give us a little background information on you?
 For example, where you’re from and what got you into the real estate business.

 Like most people today I have had several “careers” in my life.
 I went to university late and then moved up to London.
 I worked at KPMG before moving into Operations in an Investment Company in the city.
 I got into the property 20 years ago when I dabbled as an amateur landlord with a couple of flats.

 I then got into estate agency by accident in 2004, the city was in a downturn, I was incredibly bored at work and unable to find another job.

 So I set up a very small business finding tenants for landlords at Royal Arsenal Riverside.
 To my surprise, I enjoyed the work immensely, so little by little, we grew the business from there.